 - Category: Network News

 - Published: 05 August 2014

-Four North Carolina writers will be inducted into the NCLHOF in a ceremony on Sunday, October 12, at the Weymouth Center for the Arts & Humanities in Southern Pines.
+Betty Adcock, Ronald H. Bayes, Jaki Shelton Green, and Shelby Stephenson will be honored in a ceremony at the Weymouth Center for the Arts & Humanities in Southern Pines.
 They will join the fifty-three inductees currently enshrined.

+The North Carolina Literary Hall of Fame celebrates and promotes the state’s rich literary heritage by commemorating its leading authors and encouraging the continued flourishing of great literature.
 Inductions are held every other year.
 A list of inductees, as well as samples of their work and video clips of past inductions, can be found online at www.nclhof.org.

 The North Carolina Literary Hall of Fame was founded in 1996, under the leadership of poet laureate Sam Ragan, and is a program of the North Carolina Writers’ Network.
 Since 2008, the Network and the Weymouth Center collaborate with the North Carolina Center for the Book, the North Carolina Humanities Council, and the North Carolina Collection of the Wilson Library at UNC-Chapel Hill to produce the induction ceremony and to promote the NCLHOF and North Carolina’s literary heritage.